anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 If the flags are elided, the value 0 is assumed.

-This specification assumes that the DNS messages are sent over a transport that can map the queries to their responses, e.g., DNS over HTTPS {{-doh}} or DNS over CoAP {{-doc}}.
+This specification assumes that the DNS messages are sent over a transport protocol that can map the queries to their responses, e.g., DNS over HTTPS {{-doh}} or DNS over CoAP {{-doc}}.
 As a consequence, the DNS transaction ID is always elided and the value 0 is assumed.

 The question section is encoded as a CBOR array containing up to 3 entries: